-When a Republican uses the phrase “European-style,” you can generally assume they’re not offering it as a compliment.
+Often, when a Republican politician uses the phrase “European-style,” you can generally assume it is not a compliment.
 It is usually used pejoratively in a sweeping dismissal of federal social programs, especially Obamacare (though the more popular Medicare and Social Security programs generally escape such criticism).
 Yet there are two significant areas in which the Grand Old Party aspire to be just like Europe: budget-cutting and monetary policy.

 The United States acted aggressively to counteract the Great Recession in textbook fashion: fiscal stimulus (increasing government spending) and loose monetary policy (expanding the money supply and keeping interest rates low).
 And, despite backlash against these measures from the right, it has so far been able to maintain both.
 The Fed, not directly subject to the politics of Congress, kept interest rates low.
 The Congress, with little stated appetite for more stimulus, has nevertheless provided it with unemployment extensions, food stamps, and extended tax cuts and credits.